aerogear/keycloak-metrics-spi/README.md

 A variety of JVM metrics are provided

 ### Generic events
-Every single internal Keycloak event is being shared through the endpoint, with the descriptions `Generic KeyCloak User event` or `Generic KeyCloak Admin event`.
+Every single internal Keycloak event is being shared through the endpoint, with the descriptions `Generic Keycloak User event` or `Generic Keycloak Admin event`.
 Most of these events are not likely useful for the majority users but are provided for good measure.
 A complete list of the events can be found at [Keycloak documentation](http://www.keycloak.org/docs-api/3.2/javadocs/org/keycloak/events/EventType.html).

 ### Featured events
 There are however a few events that are particularly more useful from a mobile app perspective.
 These events have been overriden by the SPI and are described more thoroughly below.